-Excess fat negatively impacts a dog’s health and longevity.
+Obesity shortens a dog’s life and makes them more likely to develop disease.
 It was always accepted that heavy dogs lived a shorter lifespan than lean dogs, usually by 6-12 months.
-But a large, lifetime study of Labrador retrievers has found that being even moderately overweight can reduce canine life expectancy by nearly two years compared to their leaner counterparts.
-It’s a sobering statistic.
+But a large, lifetime study of Labrador Retrievers has found that being even moderately overweight can reduce a dog's life expectancy by nearly two years compared to their leaner counterparts.
+This is a sobering statistic.

-Previously, fat was considered to be relatively inert tissue, simply storing excess energy calories and adding to body mass.
-Scientific evidence now reveals that fat tissue is biologically active, however.
+Previously, fat was considered to be relatively inactive tissue, simply storing excess energy calories and adding to body mass.
+However, scientific evidence now reveals that fat tissue is biologically active.
 It secretes inflammatory hormones and creates oxidative stress on the body’s tissue, both of which contribute to many diseases.
-Thinking of obesity as a chronic, low-level inflammatory condition is a new paradigm.
+Thinking of obesity as a chronic, low-level inflammatory condition is a new approach.

 "Excess fat negatively impacts a dog’s health and longevity."